Legend of the Hillbilly Butcher

-Legend of the Hillbilly Butcher is an 2013 American horror film that was written and directed by Joaquin Montalvan.
+Legend of the Hillbilly Butcher is a 2013 American horror film that was written and directed by Joaquin Montalvan.
 The film was released to DVD and VOD on 23 September 2014 and stars Paul E. Respass as a hillbilly with a taste for human flesh.

 Plot

 Carl Henry Jessup (Paul E. Respass) is a hillbilly that has spent his days with his half sister Rae Lynn (Theresa Holly) and best friend Billy Wayne (Chris Shumway).
 He's unhappy over the loss of his parents, who died in a murder-suicide, so he decides that he will plead with the demon Sam Bakoo (Allen East) to bring him back.
 However, as Carl has also spent much of his time indulging in cannibalism, his soul is not enough to appease Sam.